Peach Mousse Trifle

 • Peaches – I do recommend fresh peaches (if in season) for their flavor and presentation.
 Frozen peaches can work if you defrost and drain off excess liquid.

 • Maple Syrup – You can opt to use any sweetener of choice.
-I like maple syrup for its flavor.
+I like maple syrup for its buttery flavor.
+Honey would be a delicious alternative.

 • Gelatin Powder – I have only worked with gelatin powder.
 There are gelatin sheets, but I can’t give instruction with confidence on how to use them in this recipe.

-• Cake – Feel free to make your own version of your favorite cake.
-Or use a store-bought cake to make it easier!
+• Cake – I’ve linked to a traditional vanilla cake and gluten free vanilla cake in the recipe card.
+Feel free to make your own version of your favorite cake, or use a store-bought cake.

 Course: Dessert